 What leverage means?

 When using leverage, it’s essential to remember that the larger the leverage ratio, the lower the margin requirement.
 The margin requirement is the number of funds the trader must keep in their account to cover potential losses.
-A lower margin requirement allows traders to control a larger amount of currency with a smaller investment.
+A lower margin requirement allows traders to control a larger currency with a smaller investment.
 Still, it increases the risk of losing the entire investment if the trade moves against the trader.

 Choosing the appropriate leverage ratio based on your trading strategy and risk tolerance is essential.
 A higher leverage ratio is suitable for traders who are confident in their ability to generate profits and are willing to take on higher risks.
 On the other hand, a lower leverage ratio is more suitable for conservative traders who prefer to limit their potential losses.

-In addition, when trading with leverage, the lot size determines the amount of margin required to open a trade.
+Within Forex trading, leverage emerges as a potent mechanism, capable of significantly enhancing the prospects for profits while augmenting the exposure to potential losses.
+It’s essential to choose the appropriate leverage ratio based on your trading strategy and risk tolerance and to use leverage with caution.
+In addition, when trading leverage, the lot size determines the margin required to open a trade.
 The margin requirement is the amount of funds the trader must keep in their account to cover potential losses.

 What is an example of leverage?